 - Height and weight of the applicant

-- Health history (in addition to family health history of the applicant’s parents and siblings)
+- Health history (in addition to the family health history of the applicant’s parents and siblings)

-- The purpose of the insurance policy (estate planning, business, or individual life insurance)
+- The purpose of the insurance policy (estate planning, final expenses, business, or individual life insurance)

 - Applicant’s marital status